Tectonics, Earthquakes, Volcanoes

 Volcanoes are not ALL bad news!
 They can also be beneficial – if we keep our distance!

 a.
 Rich Soils.
-Weathered volcanic rock yields very mineral rich soil, which produce bumper crops of coffee, sugar cane, rice and corn in the tropics, and the healthiest forests in temperate regions.
+Volcanic ash and weathered basalt produce some of the most fertile soil in the world, which produce bumper crops of coffee, sugar cane, rice and corn in the tropics, and the healthiest forests in temperate regions.
 The land around volcanoes is very valuable as an agricultural resource.

-c.
+d.
 Geothermal Energy.
-Mantle Plumes and other intrusions of magma close to the surface are responsible for hot springs, geysers, and other subsurface water heating, which may be tapped as an energy source.
+Mantle Plumes and other intrusions of magma close to the surface are responsible for bringing heat ffrom the Earth’s interior close to the surface.
+This is responsible for hot springs, geysers, and other subsurface water heating.

 Geysers, hot springs, fumaroles, and mud pots are generally found in regions where surface water percolates downward through the rocks below the Earth’s surface to high-temperature regions surrounding a magma reservoir, either active or recently solidified but still hot.
 There the water is heated, becomes less dense, and rises back to the surface along fissures and cracks.
 Sometimes these features are called “dying volcanoes” because they seem to represent the last stage of volcanic activity as the magma, at depth, cools and hardens.